image-rs/canvas/README.md

 ## Todo

-* `Canvas` mutation to differently sized types blocked by ..
+* `Matrix` mutation to differently sized types blocked by ..
 * .. `Rec` logical mutations, keeping `len` but not `byte_len`
 * Relaxing internal `Buf` requirements to allow reuse of memory for `f32` (only `AsBytes` but not `FromBytes`)